Wizcorp/phonegap-facebook-plugin/TROUBLESHOOTING.md

 # Troubleshooting

-If you cannot solve your issue here please check the **existing issues** on Github, if you still cannot find a solution please [create an issue](https://github.com/Wizcorp/phonegap-facebook-plugin/issues).
+Can't solve your issue here?
+Check the [existing issues](https://github.com/Wizcorp/phonegap-facebook-plugin/issues) on Github.
+If you still cannot find a solution please [create and issue after reading the contributing guide](CONTRIBUTING.md).

 When creating a Github issue **remember to**: